jeffreyyoo/SICER-2/README.md

 Path of the directory in which results will be stored.
 Default output directory is the current working directory.

 ##### -cpu/--cpu (Optional)
 The number of CPU cores SICER program will use when executing multi-processing tasks.
-Optimal core count is the species' number of chromosomes.
+Optimal number of cores is the species' number of chromosomes.
 Default value is the maximum number of cores avaiable in the system.

 ##### -opt_o/--optional_output (Optional)
 Additional Outputs: Enter "y" or "n" to have SICER produce a BED file of treatment reads filtered by significant islands and WIG file of filtered reads binned into windows.